 Education = Empowerment

-Single Moms who have received a PCE Grant from P.E.O.
+Single Moms who have received a Program for Continuing Education (PCE)

 Going back to college was a decision I made to be an example for my boys.
 This is a way to better our lives and help us gain bigger and better things.
 The end is near and our future looks bright.